Interacting Large Language Model Agents. Interpretable Models and Social Learning: Discussion and Future Work

 \subsubsection{Search for a unified interpretable models}

-The interpretable models presented in this paper function as black-box models for the \bayesianagents.
-However, significant research has focused on glass-box models that leverage mechanistic interpretability or utilize explainable features for transformers, the neural architecture underlying LLMs.
+The interpretable models presented in this paper serve as blackbox models for the \bayesianagents.
+However, significant research has focused on glassbox (or transparent) models that leverage mechanistic interpretability or utilize explainable features for transformers, the neural architecture underlying LLMs.
 Integrating these two approaches into a unified model would be advantageous, allowing for explanations of both the \bayesianagent\ interactions with their external environment and the reasoning behind their behavior.
 Such a framework could be a valuable tool for analyzing various challenges related to the real-world deployment of \bayesianagents, including reliability and safety.